otpcl/otpcl/README.md

-You can also use it from an existing project in some other BEAM-based language (note that said language will need to be able to see OTPCL's compiled libs; until I get around to publishing OTPCL on Hex, you'll have to point to it with the ERL_LIBS variable).
+You can also use it from an existing project in some other BEAM-based language (note that said language will need to be able to see OTPCL's compiled libs; this happens automatically if you're doing things with Hex like described below, but otherwise, you'll have to point to it with the ERL_LIBS variable).

 For example, in Erlang (w/ rebar3):